glesica/dcdg.dart/README.md

 # Dart Class Diagram Generator

-This is an awesome program, you should use it!
+This is a sick program, you should use it!

 A small command line utility to generate a class (UML or similar) diagram from a Dart package.